What is growth hormone?

 How is growth hormone controlled?

-What happens if I have too much growth hormone?
+What happens if I have too much of it?

 In adults, excessive growth hormone for a long period of time produces a condition known as acromegaly, in which patients have swelling of the hands and feet and altered facial features.
 These patients also have organ enlargement and serious functional disorders such as high blood pressure, diabetes and heart disease.
 Over 99% of cases are due to benign tumours of the pituitary gland, which produce growth hormone.
 This condition is more common after middle-age when growth is complete so affected individuals do not get any taller.